* This is the latest installment of “Problematica.” It is written by Max Dresow…

 Agassiz was more curt, calling the chart “monstrous,” and declaring that “its mere circulation would be considered abroad as a disgrace to American geologists.”
 His remarks appeared in the Albany newspapers along with a letter from Hall.
 Incensed, Foster sued for libel, naming Agassiz and Hall in separate suits.
 Agassiz was tried first, for damages totaling $20,000, but the case was dismissed after several days of testimony.
 Before this could happen “the action… resolved itself, from a defense against the charges of an ill-advised schoolmaster, to an open assault on Emmons and his imputed heresies” (Clarke 1912, 211).
 (The same author describes the cross-examination of Emmons as “annihilating,” something he attributes to extensive coaching of Agassiz’s attorney by Hall.)
 Hall never appeared before a judge.*

-[* I’ve been unable to located Hall’s letter, but it must’ve been a doozy.
+[* I’ve been unable to locate Hall’s letter, but it must’ve been a doozy.
 He was sued for $40,000, which comes to a million-and-a-half dollars in today's currency.]

 The trial was a media sensation, and Emmons paid the heaviest price.
 Before it began, the New York State legislature voted to cut off all appropriations for the New York Board of Geologists, removing Emmons from his curatorship and expelling Emmons and Hall from the State House (Schneer 1969).
 (This is the root of the fiction that Emmons was prohibited from practicing geology in New York following the trial.)
 Smarting, Emmons relocated to North Carolina in 1852.
 Merely indignant, Hall remained, setting up shop on his own property and paying a series of assistants out of his own pocket.